jeroen94704/klepcbgen/README.md

 # Features

-klepcbgen currently has the following features:
+Current klepcbgen features are:

 * Keys of different widths and/or heights
-* Stabilizers for keys 2 units or more wide
+* Adds stabilizers for keys 2 units or more wide
 * Cherry MX switch mount
+* Keyboard layouts with at most 18 columns and 7 rows
-* Does not require custom KiCad libraries
+* Uses only standard KiCad libraries

-Features available in KLE that would impact the PCB layout but are currently **not** supported are:
+Currently **not** supported are:

-* Secondary width/height (So no ISO/big-ass ENTER keys for now, sorry!)
+* Keys with secondary width/height (So no ISO/big-ass ENTER keys for now, sorry!)
 * Rotated keys
 * Vertical keys (e.g. numpad ENTER and "+")
 * Alps switches